OctopusDeploy/blog/blog/2021-11/festive-tech-calendar-hackathon/index.md

 - A purchase or payment isn't necessary and doesn't increase your chances of winning.
 - We'll only consider one entry per person.
-- The hackathon is not open to employees, representatives, or agents of Octopus Deploy, including all members of their immediate family or household.
+- The hackathon is not open to employees, representatives, or agents of Octopus Deploy, including all members of their immediate family and household.
-- The hackathon is not open to any other individual involved with the design, production, promotion, execution, or distribution of the hackathon, including all members of their immediate family or household.
+- The hackathon is not open to any other individual involved with the design, production, promotion, execution, or distribution of the hackathon, including all members of their immediate family and household.
 - Hackathon submission period: 8 am GMT, December 1, 2021 – 5 pm GMT, December 15, 2021.
 - Winners announced on or around 2 pm GMT, Monday, December 20, 2021.